the-mac/AndroidJniHelpers/README.md

     assertEquals("To be or not to be, That is the question", decryptedString);

 ```
 **Above is an example of decrypting a generated resource string.
-This strings can be generated using the bin/encrypt.bash script.
-The only thing left is to create a native decryptString implementation for your Activity class**
+Next, you can create a native decryptString implementation for your Activity class**

 **Creating native method in Activity class**
 ```java